lemkis/js_recap/typescript.md

 user.location; // returns undefined
 ```

 Static typing property of ts solves many problems of such types.
-E.g. it can detect types when calling methods, check if operands of `operator<` are comparable and many more.
+E.g. it can detect typos when calling methods,  check if operands of `operator<` are comparable, check if a method exists (in particular code completion or error checking can be enabled in your editor) and many more.

+### Installing

+Execute in bash `sudo apt install node-typescript`.